 Convenience is also a key factor in consumer thinking.

 With so many things to do in a day, if something can be performed quickly and easily, that is the option most people will take.
 Enter mobile coupons and mobile wallets.

 Paying for goods with mobile phones will be the next stage in the evolution of offline shopping.
 Even in the real world, it will be digital tools that provide the convenience.
 Mobile coupons are already an acceptable means of purchasing and act as in incentive to buy.

 To get the most from your SMS marketing campaigns, it is important to understand the beliefs and emotional values of your customers.
-Texting can be used effectively in numerous ways so be flexible with your strategy and take advantage of the versatility SMS offers.
+Texting usage can go effectively in numerous ways!
+So be flexible with your strategy and take advantage of the versatility SMS offers.